PiotrKaszuba/Labeller/README.md

 # Labeller
 Tool to label image data

-- Change resource of app to match Python path and other paths from Resources
+- Change Properties.txt to match Python path and other paths from Properties

 Add to working directory:
-- Python files from DEBUG directory (+ change path to patient folders directories in template.py)
+- Python files from DEBUG directory
 - data_anonymized_and_after_extraction.csv